-Subrina Heyink is an online vintage shop full of enviable pieces that look like they were hand-picked straight out of a 90s rom-com.
+Subrina Heyink is an Instagram vintage shop full of Pinterest-worthy imagery of enviable pieces that look like they were hand-picked straight out of a ‘90s rom-com.
 Subrina’s eye for timeless statement pieces is absolutely incredible.
-Not to mention the shop’s dreamy Instagram page, which is full of Pinterest-worthy imagery.
-If you’re looking for a good vintage piece to spice up your wardrobe a bit, definitely check out Subrina’s selection.
+If you’re looking for a good vintage piece to spice up your wardrobe a bit, check out this selection.

 Wasi Clothing is a one-woman business founded by Bolivian-American designer, Vanessa Acosta.
 Vanessa aims to put Bolivian culture in the spotlight and create clothing that inclusive of all sizes, ethnicities, skin tones and genders.
 While I was initially intrigued by Wasi’s statement T-shirts with sayings like “For Women of Color” and “Hija De Immigrantes” printed on them, I was amazed also by their handmade sets.
 I am excited to see all the ways Wasi Clothing grows, bringing Bolivian culture to the mainstream in the future.

 Ethics | Sustainable accessories, handmade jewelry, pre-order model to reduce waste Best for | One-of-a-kind, tailor-made staple pieces